 #15 Bear: When people are pessimistic about the market and the price of stocks is falling, then it is called a Bear Market.

-#16 Broker: Broker works to combine Buyers and Sellers, using Broker’s platform, the buyer can buy the stocks and the seller can sell the stocks.
+#16 Broker: The broker works to combine Buyers and Sellers, using Broker’s platform, the buyer can buy the stocks and the seller can sell the stocks.

 #17 Stock Exchange: Stock Exchange is where all companies are listed.
 All stockbrokers are members of the Stock Exchange.